Itō Hirobumi: Yoshida Shōin and early activism

 In 1856, Itō was sent for guard duty in Sagami Province.
-There, in 1857, Kuruhara Ryōzō, a brother-in-law of Kido Takayoshi, recognized Itō's potential and encouraged his intellectual pursuits.
+There, in 1857, Kuruhara Ryōzō, a brother-in-law of Kido Takayoshi, encouraged his intellectual pursuits.
 Later that year, Itō returned to Chōshū and, with Kuruhara's introduction, enrolled in the Shōka Sonjuku, a private academy run by the influential scholar and activist Yoshida Shōin.
-The academy was a crucible for many future leaders of the Meiji Restoration, including Takasugi Shinsaku and Yamagata Aritomo.
+The academy educated several figures who later became prominent in the Meiji Restoration, including Takasugi Shinsaku and Yamagata Aritomo.

 Yoshida Shōin's execution in the Ansei Purge of 1859 profoundly impacted Itō, who, along with Kido Takayoshi and others, retrieved Yoshida's body for burial.
-Following this, Itō became deeply involved in the radical sonnō jōi (Revere the Emperor, Expel the Barbarians) movement.
+Following this, Itō became involved in the radical sonnō jōi (Revere the Emperor, Expel the Barbarians) movement.
 In 1862, he participated in an unsuccessful plot to assassinate Nagai Uta, a Chōshū official.
 Later that year, he took part in the burning of the British legation in Edo.
 Subsequently, along with Yamao Yōzō, he assassinated the Japanese classics scholar Hanawa Jirō Tadatomi, acting on a false report.

 Despite his early immersion in Shōin's ideology, Itō later distanced himself from its radicalism, viewing the anti-Western sentiment of the era as "entirely emotional" and lacking "thoughtful political calculations".
 He came to admire figures like Nagai Uta for their pragmatic "political strategy", signaling his own developing preference for statesmanship grounded in realism.